fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Eth -- Edh

-The old germanic letter "ð" for the voiced (English) "th" sound (the sound in "this" -- most English speakers aren't even aware that "th" in English has two sounds associated with it, but it does, see also Thorn)
+The old germanic letter "&eth;" for the voiced (English) "th" sound (the sound in "this" -- most English speakers aren't even aware that "th" in English has two sounds associated with it, but it does, see also Thorn)

 ### Even-Odd Fill rule